KhMustafa/Risk-aware-contingency-planning-with-multi-modal-predictions/README.md

 ```
 $ git clone https://github.com/KhMustafa/Risk-aware-contingency-planning-with-multi-modal-predictions.git
 ```
-* Navigate to the root folder of the repository and install the required Python packages
+* Navigate to the root folder of the repository and install the dependencies
 ```
 pip install -r requirements.txt
 ```